renatoathaydes/keepup/README.md

 ## Requirements

-Keepup has only the following requirements for an application to be able to use it:
+Keepup has the following requirements for an application to be able to use it:

 * must be compiled with Java 11 or newer.
 * must be packaged with `jlink`.